ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

     (your_venv)$ pipx install eth-brownie
     (your_venv)$ ...done! ✨ 🌟 ✨

-Install ganache-cli.
-Ganache is used to create blockchain on our local machine for testing purpose.
-Brownie under the hood use Ganache for same purpose.
+Ganache is used to create local blockchain for testing purpose (Brownie under the hood use also Ganache).

-    (your_venv)$ npm install -g ganache-cli
+    (your_venv)$ yarn global add ganache-cli
     (your_venv)$ ganache-cli --version
     (your_venv)$ Ganache CLI v6.12.2 (ganache-core: 2.13.2)